Praptii21/symptom-assist/Security.md

 ## Reporting a Vulnerability

-The Parampara handles financial and credit-related data.
-We take security vulnerabilities seriously.
+The  Symptom-assist handles Symbolic Logic (via Knowledge Graphs) and Neural Networks We take security vulnerabilities seriously.

 **Please do NOT open a public GitHub issue for security vulnerabilities.**